-Application questions have a set word count limit and support material has a page or document limit.
-Note that applicants are not required to provide the maximum number of words or pages, but only enough relevant information for the jury to assess their proposals against the adjudication criteria.
-Material exceeding the limit will not be forwarded for assessment.
+Application questions have a set word count limit and support material has page or document limits.
+Note that applicants are not required to provide the maximum number of words or pages, but only enough relevant information for the review panel to assess their proposals against the assessment criteria.

 Budgets must be entered into the budget form on the grant portal and must balance.
 Please budget only for the project for which you are requesting funding.
-For example, if you are applying for a research grant for a manuscript-in-progress, include only eligible expenses directly related to the research activities, not for completing or publishing the book.
+For example, if you are applying for a research grant for a manuscript-in-progress, include only eligible expenses directly related to the research activities and to be incurred within your Research project term, not for completing or publishing the book.
 Indicate in the designated Budget Form column which expense amounts will be covered by the Access Copyright Foundation grant.

 You are advised to support your application with information that complements or substantiates your responses to questions on the portal.
 Support material requirements and examples are provided in each program-specific guideline section.
 You do not need to provide all the documents or information suggested, only those designated as required and those most relevant to your application.

-Ensure that all text and images are legible and do not exceed page or document limits indicated in the guidelines.
-Excess material will not be considered during the adjudication process.
+Ensure that all text and images are legible and adhere to page or document limits indicated in the guidelines.
+Writing samples must be double spaced.
+In fairness to all applicants, pages above the maximum allowed will be deleted from your manuscript excerpt or writing sample.